dkosorukov/GAN/readme.md

 ## Project Components
 * `gan-mnist` generating digit images based on MNIST data set.
-* `batch-norm` normalization of batches at each layer
+* `batch-norm` normalization of batches at each layer.
+* `dcgan-svhn` deep convolutional GANs.
+Example of a network generating house numbers.

 ## License